-At Midwest Disability Work Comp, our attorneys have more than 50 years of combined experience helping the injured and ill in Minneapolis and throughout Minnesota.
-If you have a medical condition that prevents you from working and earning an income, we are committed to getting you workers’ compensation or long-term disability benefits.
+At Midwest Disability Work Comp, our experienced work injury attorneys have years of experience helping the injured and ill in the Twin Cities and throughout Minnesota.
+If you have a medical condition that prevents you from working and earning an income, let a work injury lawyer help you get workers’ compensation or long-term disability benefits.

 What injuries qualify for long-term disability benefits?
 The answer to that question can hinge on the language in the policy itself.
 For the most part, if an injury or illness prevents you from doing your job for a substantial period of time, you should qualify for benefits under most policies.
 Proving that you qualify for long-term disability benefits can be challenging, and maintaining benefits for the duration of your recovery even more so.
 We are ready to help.

-Our attorneys help people who have suffered from injuries and illnesses of all types, including physical injuries and illnesses such as:
+Our MN work injury attorneys help people who have suffered from injuries and illnesses of all types, including physical injuries and illnesses such as:

 - Back injuries